-Service Type: Other Service Service Name: Consultative Nutritional Services ertificate (specify):
+Service Name: Consultative Nutritional Services

 Registered Dietician Agency

 Staff (direct, contracted, or in a consulting capacity) providing Consultative Nutritional Service must hold a state license in Pennsylvania (Title 49 Pa.
 Code Chapter 21, subchapter G) or a license in the state where the service is provided.